Pınar Kür

-Pınar Kür (born April 15, 1943) is a Turkish author and dramatist.
-She currently teaches at Istanbul Bilgi University.

-Pınar Kür is the daughter of İsmet Kür (1916–2013), who was an educator, journalist, columnist and writer of mainly children's literature.
+Havva Pınar Kür (15 April 1943 – 15 July 2025) was a Turkish novelist, dramatist, and translator.
+She worked as a academician in the media and communication systems department at Istanbul Bilgi University.
+Pınar Kür was the daughter of İsmet Kür (1916–2013), who was an educator, journalist, columnist and writer of mainly children's literature.
 Her maternal aunt Halide Nusret Zorlutuna (1901–1984) was a poet.
+Kür was considered a leading Turkish novelist.